cap-js/incidents-app/readme.md

 ## Golden Path Guidance for SAP BTP

-The Incident Management application is used as a reference for the Golden Path guidance.
-The Golden Path guidance provides a curated learning journey and best practices for Pro Code developers.
-The Golden Path Beginner's tutorial walks you through selected guides of the Golden Path documentation with the goal to build and deploy a full-stack application.
-Refer to the [Golden Path Beginner's Tutorial](https://pages.github.tools.sap/cap/golden-path/bootstrap/beginner-tutorial) for more information.
+The Incident Management application is used as a reference for the SAP BTP Developer guidance.
+The SAP BTP Developer Guide provides a curated learning journey and best practices for Pro Code developers.
+The tutorials will walk you through selected guides of the guide with the goal to build and deploy a full-stack application.